Invitation (EP): Promotions and live performances

 On February 6, the music video teaser for Ailee's debut song, "Heaven", was released.
 "Heaven" was written and produced by Wheesung.
 On February 9, Ailee released the song and the music video, which featured Beast's Lee Gi-kwang.
 Later that day, she made her debut stage performance of "Heaven" on M Countdown, and then on Show!
 Music Core on February 11.

 On October 16, Ailee released her music video for her title track of the mini album, "I'll Show You", which featured MBLAQ's G.O.
 In addition to the music video, she also released her mini album called Invitation.
 On October 18, Ailee made her comeback with "I'll Show You" on M Countdown.
-On November 23, Ailee won her very first ever music show award on Music Bank for "I'll Show You".
+On November 23, Ailee won her first music show award on Music Bank for "I'll Show You".
 On December 7, 2012, Ailee began follow up promotions with "Evening Sky" on Music Bank.